nmshd/documentation/_docs_use-cases/use-case-transport-create-relationship-with-relationshiptemplate.md

 ## Parameters

 - `templateId` references the RelationshipTemplate that was received from its creator.
-- `creationContent` is usually an [ArbitraryRelationshipCreationContent]({% link _docs_integrate/data-model-overview.md %}#arbitraryrelationshipcreationcontent) when the use case is applied manually and a [RelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent) when the [Request Module]({% link _docs_explore/61-runtime.md %}#request-module) automatically takes care of the execution of the use case.
-It will be stored inside the Relationship and can be analyzed by the creator of the RelationshipTemplate to decide whether to accept the Relationship.
+- `creationContent` is usually an [ArbitraryRelationshipCreationContent]({% link _docs_integrate/data-model-overview.md %}#arbitraryrelationshipcreationcontent) when the RelationshipTemplate's `content` is an ArbitraryRelationshipTemplateContent and the use case is applied manually and a [RelationshipCreationContent]({% link _docs_integrate/data-model-overview.md %}#relationshipcreationcontent) when the RelationshipTemplate's `content` is a RelationshipTemplateContent and the [Request Module]({% link _docs_explore/61-runtime.md %}#request-module) automatically takes care of the execution of the use case.
+It will be stored inside the Relationship and can be analyzed by the creator of the RelationshipTemplate to decide whether to [accept the Relationship]({% link _docs_use-cases/use-case-transport-accept-relationship.md %}).

 ## On Success